-> There are two kinds of teachers and two kinds of lessons on italki.
-You can read more about the two kinds of teachers here:
+There are 2 kinds of teachers and 2 kinds of lessons on italki.

 If you prefer structured lessons or don't yet have your own materials, we recommend that you choose a Professional Teacher.

 These teachers are qualified to teach a language professionally.
-They already have professional experience, or have certification that qualifies them to be a language teacher.
+They already have professional experience or have certifications that qualify them to be a language teacher.
 Most professional teachers also have prepared materials, lesson plans, and can give you recommendations for other materials to try.

-Even if you don't want a formal lesson, you can look for professional teachers who provide "informal tutoring" and use the time to ask them questions about your studies or to practice conversation.
+Even if you don't want a formal lesson, you can look for Professional Teachers who provide Conversational Practice and use the time to ask them questions about your studies or to practice conversation.

 If you prefer to practice conversation, then we recommend you choose a Community Tutor.
-Tutors may not be qualified or experienced as professional teachers, but they are friendly, ready, and willing to help.
-Many of them are language learners and travelers themselves, so they are very likely to understand what you need.
+Tutors may not be qualified or experienced as Professional Teachers, but they are friendly, ready, and willing to help.
+Many of them are language learners themselves, so they are very likely to understand what you need.
 They can correct your mistakes, give you helpful phrases, and tell you about important cultural information.

 If you are looking for a new teacher, you can use the search options to find a teacher according to:

-You'll notice that teachers have two sets of tags.
+You'll notice that teachers have 2 sets of tags:

 Use search to browse available teachers.
 Click "Show More" at the bottom of the screen if you need to view more teachers.